-Away from the Orchestra, Adrián is the Conductor and Artistic Director of Poland’s only National Youth Orchestra, ‘Lutoslaski Youth Orchestra’, and of the One Tree Hill Sinfonia, a local London-based orchestra which he co-founded.
+Away from the Orchestra, Adrián is the Conductor and Artistic Director of Poland’s only National Youth Orchestra, the Lutosławski Youth Orchestra, and of the One Tree Hill Sinfonia, a local London-based orchestra which he co-founded.

 In 2018 Adrián was appointed Director of Music at de Montfort University, Leicester, where his role also involves choral and orchestral conducting, pedagogy and arranging.

-Adrian’s work is published partly by Schott, Mainz.
-His works have been performed by Ashkenazy, Kopatchinskaja, Ehnes, the Philharmonia Orchestra and the Deutsche Symphonie Orchester Berlin, and broadcast on BBC R3, BBC World Service, Tokyo FM, National Polish Radio and Uruguayan national, and commercial radio and television.
+Adrian’s work as a composer is published partly by Schott, Mainz.
+His works have been performed by Ashkenazy, Kopatchinskaja, Ehnes, the Philharmonia Orchestra and the Deutsche Symphonie Orchester Berlin, and broadcast on BBC Radio 3, BBC World Service, Tokyo FM, National Polish Radio and Uruguayan national and commercial radio and television.

 A native of Montevideo, Adrián’s family escaped the civil unrest and military dictatorship of 70’s Uruguay.
 The family’s early nomadic diaspora, together with taking up the violin in Detroit combined with later contact with Tango roots and an assimilation of six European languages, created a unique identity where Adrián is equally at home in classical as in popular music scenarios, and where music is equally as important as the impact it has on society and individuals.
 In 1989 he joined thousands of other strangers in tearing down the Berlin Wall on New Year’s Eve.